jerimiah797/script.audio.rhapsody/README.md

 1) Install XBMC 12 or 13

 2) clone the repo to your local user XBMC addons folder.

-    Windows: c:\Users\<username>\AppData\Roaming\XBMC\addons
+    Windows: 	C:\Users\<username>\AppData\Roaming\XBMC\addons
+    Mac: 		/Users/<username>/Library/Application Support/XBMC/addons/
+    Ubuntu:		/home/<username>/.xbmc/addons

-2a) rename the folder from rhapsody-xbmc to script.audio.rhapsody
+3) Rename the folder from rhapsody-xbmc to script.audio.rhapsody

-INSTRUCTIONS FOR CONFLUENCE ONLY: (See below for all other skins)

-3) Copy the default skin folder (skin.confluence) from the main program directory to the user addons folder so you can modify it safely.
-    Windows: C:\Program Files (x86)\XBMC\addons

-4) Copy the 3 fonts in script.audio.rhapsody to the fonts folder inside \addons\skin.confluence\

-5) Replace the Font.xml file in the skin.confluence folder with the one in script.audio.rhapsody\resources\

-Skip to step 6

-**************** FOR ALL OTHER SKINS:

-3) Copy the 3 fonts in script.audio.rhapsody to the fonts folder inside \addons\skin.the_name_of_the_skin\

-4) Open the Font.xml file in script.audio.rhapsody\resources\ in a text editor.
-Copy to the clipboard the xml starting with the "Normal Fonts (rhapsody)" starting at line 4, down including the closing font tag around line 115, right before there's a comment "Normal Fonts" .

-5) Open the Fonts.xml file in the skin folder you are installing Rhapsody in (\addons\skin.the_name_of_the_skin\720p\font.xml).
-Paste the xml from the previous step into the file, right below the first <fontset> tag near the top of the file.
-Save the file.

-***************************

-6) Launch XBMC and then launch the plugin  (Select Music, then Addons, then Rhapsody).
+4) Launch XBMC and then launch the plugin  (Select Music, then Addons, then Rhapsody).

-7) Sign in, then use the arrow keys, enter key, and delete key for navigation, select, and back.
+5) Sign in, then use the arrow keys, enter key, and delete key for navigation, select, and back.
 Tab toggles the visualizer.

+Working:

-Working: Popular albums, New Releases, Popular Tracks, Library Albums, Listening History
+- Playback for Popular albums, New Releases, Popular Tracks, Library Albums, Listening History
+- Sign in / out (restart rhapsody to update library, though)
+- auto-update with git-pull at every quit
+- Automatically install fonts
+- Invoke visualizer manually
+- Can browse playlists but can't play them yet
+- Listening history page updates in real time during playback

-Still to do: Playlists, Search, Queue, Radio, Artist Pages for Browse and Library, automatic font installation for any skin
+Still to do: Playlists, Search, Queue, Radio, Artist Pages for Browse and Library, Genre browsing and filtering, library/playlist/queue management, 1080i skin support

 Special features: Quick browse all albums in a category while in the album detail view.
 Press 'down' to enable quicknav, then left / right for previous/next album in current list.